fm-sys/snapdrop-android/README.md

 > - USB? - Old fashioned!
 > - Bluetooth? - Too much cumbersome and slow!
 > - E-mail? - Please not another email I write to myself!
-> - Snapdrop!
+> - PairDrop!

-Snapdrop is a local file sharing solution which completely works in your browser.
+PairDrop is a local file sharing solution which completely works in your browser.
 A bit like Apple's Airdrop, but not only for Apple devices.
 Windows, Linux, Android, IPhone, Mac - no problem at all!

-However, even if it theoretically would fully work in your browser and you don't have to install anything, you will love this app if you want to use Snapdrop more often in your daily life.
+However, even if it theoretically would fully work in your browser and you don't have to install anything, you will love this app if you want to use PairDrop more often in your daily life.
 Thanks to perfect integration into the Android operating system, files are sent even faster.
-Directly from within other apps you can select Snapdrop to share with.
-Thanks to its radical simplicity, "Snapdrop for Android" makes the everyday life of hundreds of users easier.
+Directly from within other apps you can select PairDrop to share with.
+Thanks to its radical simplicity, "PairDrop for Android" makes the everyday life of hundreds of users easier.
 As an open source project we don't have any commercial interests but want to make the world a little bit better.
 Join and convince yourself!

 ## Where can I download the app?
-**Snapdrop for Android** is available on [Google Play](https://play.google.com/store/apps/details?id=com.fmsys.snapdrop).
-For more advanced users, you can download the app via [F-Droid](https://f-droid.org/en/packages/com.fmsys.snapdrop/) as well.
+**PairDrop for Android** is available on [Google Play](https://play.google.com/store/apps/details?id=com.fmsys.snapdrop) and [F-Droid](https://f-droid.org/en/packages/com.fmsys.snapdrop/).
 <p align="center">
   <a href="https://play.google.com/store/apps/details?id=com.fmsys.snapdrop">
     <img height="100" alt="Get it on Google Play" src="https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png">